gvwilson/thirdbit/src/fiction/santas/index.md

-people would sometimes need to open locks whose keys had been lost, and that avid collectors might, upon occasion, find it morally justifiable to open and relocate a lock whose present owner simply didn't appreciate how unique it was.
+people would sometimes need to open locks whose keys had been lost, and that avid collectors might, upon occasion, find it morally justifiable to open a lock and relocate whatever it was guarding if the present owner of that "whatever" didn't fully appreciate it.

 Finner had left Shady Ann's copy of *Yuen's* in the subway station.
 Its 844 pages was far too much for him to memorize,